-The keys to all issuer-applied safety measures must be locked in a lockbox.
+The keys to all issuer-applied safety measures must be locked in a lockbox or lockboxes.

-The issuer and recipient must lock their respective IASM and RASM locks on the lockbox.
+For an access permit lockbox the issuer and recipient must apply their respective IASM and RASM locks to the lockbox.

-If agreed with the recipient, the supervisors and members of the work party may lock a RASM lock on the lockbox.
+If agreed with the recipient, the supervisors and members of the work party may apply a RASM lock to the Access Permit lockbox.